CodeKingdomsTeam/rodash/docs_source/types.md

 ### Ordered

 An ordered value is either an array or an ordered [Iterator](/rodash/types/#Iterator).
-For something to be ordered, the keys returned during iteration must be the natural numbers.
+For something to be ordered, the keys returned during iteration must be the natural number sequence.
 This means the first key must be `1`, the second `2`, the third `3`, etc.

+Functions that operate on ordered values will ignore any additional keys, including numeric keys after a _hole_, which corresponds with how `ipairs` natively iterates through a table.
+For example, in the table `{10, 20, [4] = 40, [5] = 50}`, only the first two values are considered ordered.

 **Type**